scribe-org/Scribe-iOS/CONTRIBUTING.md

 - What actually happens
 - Notes (why this might be happening, things tried that didn't work, etc)

-To make the above steps easier, the Scribe team asks that contributors report bugs using the [bug report template](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=feature&template=bug_report.yml), with these issues further being marked with the [`bug`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aopen+is%3Aissue+label%3Abug) label.
+To make the above steps easier, the Scribe team asks that contributors report bugs using the [bug report template](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=feature&template=bug_report.yml), with these issues further being marked with the [`Bug`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) type.

 Again, thank you for your time in reporting issues!